sensedeep/onedoc/docs/api/model/methods.md

 Get an item from the database.
 This API wraps the DynamoDB `getItem` method.

 The `properties` parameter is a Javascript hash containing the required keys or fields that are used to create the primary key.

+When using value templates for key fields, it is preferable to use non-key properties and rely on OneTable to compute the key fields.

 Additional fields supplied in `properties` may be used to construct a filter expression.
 In this case, a `find` query is first executed to identify the item to retrieve.
 Superfluous property fields will be ignored.